lenra-io/server/README.md

   * run tests `mix test`
   * test + code coverage `mix coveralls [--umbrella]`
   * test + code coverage + html report `mix coveralls.html [--umbrella]`

+## Troubleshooting
+  * An error occurs when you have elixir or erlang in the wrong version and you can't launch the server.
+  To install the correct version of erlang and elixir you can use the package asdf to install and manage all the versions of the packages you want.
+Documentation to use asdf : https://asdf-vm.com/guide/getting-started.html

 ## Links